webpack/webpack.js.org/src/content/configuration/resolve.md

 `[string]`

-A list of directories where requests of server-relative URLs (starting with '/') are resolved, defaults to `[options.context]`.
+A list of directories where requests of server-relative URLs (starting with '/') are resolved, defaults to [`context` configuration option](/configuration/entry-context/#context).
 On non-Windows systems these requests are resolved as an absolute path first.

 __webpack.config.js__